 Ultrasound in Obstetrics and Gynecology (UOG): the leading peer-reviewed journal on imaging within the field of obstetrics and gynecology.

-ISUOG provides education for practitioners and trainees at all levels to enhance their skills and knowledge in ultrasound in obstetrics and gynecology with the ultimate aim of improving health outcomes for women across the world.
-Lectures and courses are accessible onsite, online, via live-streaming and On Demand.
+ISUOG provides education for practitioners and trainees at all levels to enhance their skills and knowledge of ultrasound in obstetrics and gynecology.
+Lectures and courses are accessible onsite, online, via live-streaming, and On Demand.

 ISUOG Anti-harassment position statement